HubTou/oab/README.md

 --|Options processing terminator

 ## ENVIRONMENT
-The COLUMNS environment variable will be used in tabular format if present.
+The COLUMNS environment variable will be used in tabular format if present and output is not redirected to a file.

 ## EXIT STATUS
 The **oab** utility exits 0 on success, and >0 if an error occurs.